18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ![Screen shot of blank terminal window](/assets/blog/github-tutorial/terminal-window.png)

-Most of the next steps are things you only need to do once, to set up your computer's developer environment.
-There's a little notification when you're done with the one-time only stuff.

-* In the Terminal type `xcode-select --install` and press return.
+* Go to the terminal and paste the following `curl --remote-name https://raw.githubusercontent.com/18F/laptop/master/mac` and press enter.

+* Then paste `bash mac 2>&1 | tee ~/laptop.log && source ~/.rvm/scripts/rvm` and press enter.
+This sets up all of the software you need in order to manage the languages we use at 18F.
+(For a full list of programs, click [here](https://github.com/18F/laptop)).

+## Getting started with GitHub and the Terminal

-> Terminal is a program that lets you send commands to your computer and `xcode-select --install` is one of those commands.
+> Terminal is a program that lets you send commands to your computer and the text you pasted above is an example of how those commands work.
 In this guide, whenever you see text that looks like `this`, you're reading a command.
 Type the commands exactly as you see them here (or copy and paste them into your Terminal) and always press return at the end.

-This particular command installs several tools provided by Apple on your machine.
-(To learn more about this command, click [here](http://railsapps.GitHub.io/xcode-command-line-tools.html)

-> This installation can take a very long time.
-Even though it's early in the process, might as well take a break or grab lunch.
-Come back in an hour. **But don't shut your computer off while you're gone!**

-Welcome back!
-We're going to run a few more commands to get you used to the terminal.
-If you're already familiar with this, feel free to skip down to [installing a package manager](#how-to-install-a-package-manager).

 You're going to see the word "directory" a lot in this tutorial.
 Directory is another word for folder.
 Directories are specific locations for files on your computer and the Terminal always takes commands starting from a directory.
 If we say we are "working in a directory" it means the terminal is starting from that location.
 Let's play around with directories a bit: